Google Tag Manger (GTM) Cheatsheet

 from drop down method selector.

-Add Element ID
+Add Element ID or class

 - Ensure to use the